kalm42/barbaramelton.com/src/pages/products/index.md

 full_image: /img/variousdrmakers.jpg
 pricing:
   heading: Necklace-size Dream Maker
-  description: "Choose your own color.
-Or allow me to choose for you. "
+  description: Choose your own color.
+Or allow me to choose for you.
   plans:
     - description: Perfect as a casual necklace.
 Or as a small, decorative hanging.
       items: